cqhung1412/snowboy/README.md

       * alexa: `0.6`

     * `null` will set default sensitivity.

+- `usePMDL` - If you want to use a personal keyword enable it
+    * Notes:
+      * You have to set your personnal model name in the `Model` part without `.pmdl` extension.
+      * Default `Sensitivity` is set to `0.5` by default

+- `PMDLPath` - path of your personal keyword

 ### micConfig
 - `recorder` - record program, `rec`, `arecord`, `sox`, `parec` is available.